Safewhere/Safewhere-Identify-samples/SameSite-Cookies/README.md

 - Forms Authentication cookie.
 - FedAuth cookie.

-If you doesn't want to support old browsers, you can follow instructions at http://docs.safewhere.com/samesite-cookies/ to update your applications.
+If you doesn't want to support old browsers, you can follow instructions at http://docs.safewhere.com/samesite-cookies/ to set the cookies to None by default.

 ## Web forms applications

 If you do want to support old browsers for your Asp.Net *web forms* applications, the idea is that you can use an IHttpModule to modify the cookies.
 You can use the Safewhere.Samples.SameSiteHttpModule sample project for testing purpose:

-1. Install .NET 4.7.2 or 4.8 on your server.
+1. Install .NET 4.7.2 or 4.8 on your server as well as your development machine.
 2. Compile the Safewhere.Samples.SameSiteHttpModule project.
 3. Drop the Safewhere.Samples.SameSiteHttpModule.dll into the bin folder of your application.
-4. Follow instructions at http://docs.safewhere.com/samesite-cookies/ to set the cookies to None by default.
-5. Add `Safewhere.Samples.SameSiteHttpModule.SameSiteHttpModule` to your application's web.config file:
+4. Add `Safewhere.Samples.SameSiteHttpModule.SameSiteHttpModule` to your application's web.config file:

 		```XML
 		  <system.webServer>